 There are a lot of credit monitoring services out there.
 Some are free, while others cost money.
 So is it ever worth it to pay for credit monitoring?
 Money expert Clark Howard has some thoughts.

-You Should Never Pay To Monitor Your Credit
+You Should Never Pay To Have Your Credit Monitored

 “No one should ever, EVER, pay for credit monitoring,” Clark says.
 “If you want credit monitoring, do it for free.”